ttu/json-flatfile-datastore/README.md

 Simple flat file JSON datastore.

 * No relations.
 No indexes.
 No bells.
 No whistles.
-Just basics
+Just basics.
-* Works with dynamic and typed data
+* Works with dynamic and typed data.
-* Synchronous and asynchronous methods
+* Synchronous and asynchronous methods.
 * Data is stored in JSON file.
-It is easy to initialize and easy to edit
+It is easy to initialize and easy to edit.
 * [.NET Standard 1.4](https://github.com/dotnet/standard/blob/master/docs/versions.md)
-  * .NET Core 1.0 ->
+  * .NET Core 1.0
-  * .NET 4.6.1 ->
+  * .NET 4.6.1

 ##### Example project